k8-mb/k8-mb.github.io/synopsis.md

 in jointly owned properties.
 Of course we agree with the principle, given the quality of their works, but we have not subscribed the terms of the agreement.
 Apparently, they do not care that our signatures are missing, they already deposited the money.
-They are doing that with the complicity of the administration.

-Each of the issues outlined here will be expanded in the future, in this chronicles, but it will take a bit of time.

 [meeting-fourreal]: {% post_url 2018-06-15-meeting-fourreal %}